-Things weren’t always this way—the ALPR was first deployed in 1984 in the UK, and since then, has supported an emerging narrative around “smart cities,” basically a high-density environment where information is collected about all aspects of people’s movements.
+Things weren’t always this way—the ALPR was first deployed in 1984 in the UK, and since then, has supported an emerging narrative around “smart cities,” basically a high-density environment where people’s movements are tracked and stored at all times.
 What are the supposed benefits of “smart cities”?

-The message from the city, or the vendors of the cameras, is: pervasive surveillance of public space makes everyone’s lives more convenient and safer.
+The message from the city, or the vendors of the cameras, is: surveillance of public space makes everyone’s lives safer and more convenient.

 [slide of traffic jam estimated time map]

 If you ask a member of a city public affairs department, they’ll tell you those cameras are meant to make your life more convenient, for example, by giving you travel time information by measuring traffic.

 If you ask a police officer, they’ll tell you those cameras are meant to make your life safer by helping officers capture fugitives and stolen cars.

 While all credit must be given to the dedicated police officers and detectives whose tireless efforts solved this case, one can’t help but wonder if modern day advances in technology (namely License Plate Recognition or LPR) could have been used to identify potential suspects sooner – limiting the brutality and duration of these types of pattern crimes.
 After all, it was a license plate on a parking ticket that eventually led to Berkowitz’s capture.